Clouded Leopard Armored Vehicle: Production and service history

 In 2012 Chung-Hsin Electric and Machinery Manufacturing Corp.
 (CHEM) was awarded the contract for chassis production.
 CHEM violated their contract by allegedly substituting a number of poor quality Chinese parts in to save money.
 This affected the first 326 chassis.
-CHEM’s chairman, president, vice president and other officials were found guilty and sentenced to jail time over the scandal in 2021.
+CHEM's chairman, president, vice president and other officials were found guilty and sentenced to jail time over the scandal in 2021.

 Performance records from 2008 to 2018 indicate an engine lifespan of 780,000 km.
 The type is a regular participant in the Han Kuang Exercises.

 Variants

 In addition to the infantry carriers, other planned variants include command vehicle, NBC reconnaissance vehicle, mortar carrier (can be configured with either an 81 mm or 120 mm mortar), and assault gun (armed with a 105 mm rifled gun).
-The Ministry of National Defense is exploring a 155mm self-propelled howitzer based on the CM-32.
+The Ministry of National Defense is exploring a 155mm self-propelled howitzer based on the CM32.

-CM-31
+CM31

-The CM-31 is the original 6x6 designed by Timoney Technology Limited of Ireland, it was never mass-produced.
+The CM31 is the 6x6 vehicle prototype in 1992, the design was helped by Timoney Technology Limited of Ireland.
+However, it was not accepted by the ROC army after testing.

-CM-32
+CM32

-Command vehicle, same armament as CM-33.
+Command vehicle, same armament as CM33.
 In service as of 2014.